Revenue Ruling 2014-24 modifies the rules for 81-100 group trusts by:

-- stating that certain retirement plans qualified under the Puerto Rico Code may invest in 81-100 group trusts even if such a plan is not also qualified under the Internal Revenue Code.
+- stating that certain retirement plans qualified under the Puerto Rico Code may invest in 81-100 group trusts even if the plan is not qualified under the Internal Revenue Code.

-- clarifying that assets held by insurance company separate accounts may be invested in 81-100 group trusts under some circumstances.
+- explaining that assets held by insurance company separate accounts may invest in 81-100 group trusts in some situations.

-- giving transition relief for certain dual-qualified plans (plans with U.S. trusts qualified under both the U.S. and Puerto Rico Codes) to allow sponsors of those plans an additional year to spin off the assets and liabilities of their Puerto Rico employees into Puerto Rico-only qualified plans satisfying ERISA Section 1022(i)(1).
+- giving transition relief for certain dual-qualified plans (plans with U.S. trusts qualified under both the U.S. and Puerto Rico Codes) to allow sponsors of those plans an extra year to spin off the assets and liabilities of their Puerto Rico employees into Puerto Rico-only qualified plans that meet ERISA Section 1022(i)(1).

 With respect to Puerto Rico plans, Rev. Rul.
 2014-24:

 - states that a plan described in ERISA Section 1022(i)(1) is eligible to participate in an 81-100 group trust if the conditions of Rev. Rul.
 2011-1, as modified by Rev. Rul.
 2014-24, are met; and